Erica Cleveland MS, LPC

 I am a Licensed Professional Counselor-Intern supervised by Robin Exum, M.Ed., LPC-S, LCDC, NCC.
 I hold a Master of Arts degree in Clinical Psychology from The University of Texas-Rio Grande Valley (UTRGV), as well as a Bachelor of Science degree in Psychology from UTRGV and a Associate of Arts degree in Psychology from South Texas College.
 I have experience providing individual and group counseling to children and adolescents, as well as individual, couples, and group counseling for adults.
 Previously, I worked as a clinical psychology intern in an acute inpatient psychiatric unit with children, adolescents, and adults, and as a behavior technician/therapist for children and adolescents diagnosed with Autism Spectrum Disorder (ASD).
 My counseling style, overall, is client-centered and holistic: I allow my clients room to form their own goals and focus on what is most important to them.
 I believe that most people already have the answers that they seek -- they just might need some guidance exploring and acknowledging those answers in a safe environment, as well as forming practical steps to achieve their goals.

-Kietha is a Marriage and Family Therapist Associate, licensed through the American Association of Marriage and Family Therapy (AAMFT), supervised by Dr. Faline Christensen, PHD, LMFT.
+Kietha is a Marriage and Family Therapist Associate, licensed through the Texas State Association of Marriage and Family Therapy (AAMFT), supervised by Dr. Faline Christensen, PHD, LMFT.
 She graduated from the University of Houston-Downtown with a Bachelor of Arts degree in Elementary Education.
 She has always had a dream of helping others.
 As a teacher she saw there was a need to not only help her students, but families as a whole.
 This started her on the path of obtaining a Master of Science in Psychology, specializing in Family, Couples, and Individual Psychotherapy from Our Lady of the Lake University-Houston.
 She has experience providing couple, individual, family, and group therapy in a variety of settings including in/outpatient, and private practice.
 She worked as a clinical therapist intern in an acute inpatient psychiatric hospital working with children, adolescents, and adults with high suicidal risk, behavioral disorders, substance abuse, and survivors of physical and/or emotional abuse.

 Her client-centered approach integrates Family Systems Theory with the postmodern approaches of Solution Focused, Narrative, and Collaborative Language Systems Theory to help clients reconstruct understandings, meanings, and interpretations through therapeutic genuine inquiry of constructs of values and beliefs developed from past experiences and interactions.